alces-software/alces-cloud-docs/docs/blog/posts/molecule-solubility-deepchem.md

 # Predict Molecule Solubility With Deepchem

-In this blog post, we will provide a comprehensive guide on analysing moluecule solubility using deepchem.
+In this blog post, we will provide a comprehensive guide on analysing molecule solubility using deepchem.
 Our setup revolves around a single node with Jupyter notebook installed.

 Let's start with a step-by-step process, starting from creating virtual machines on the Alces Cloud platform, followed by installation of jupyter lab and notebook and then analysis of molecule solubility.